MusicCube demonstrates basic use of OpenGL ES, OpenAL, Audio File Services on the iPhone for manipulating sound in a 3D environment.

 The application uses

-* OpenGL ES to draws 2D and 3D objects
+* OpenGL ES to draws 3D objects

 * OpenAL to play an audio file containing uncompressed (PCM) audio data